kedacore/keda-docs/content/docs/2.14/operate/prometheus.md

 #### Deprecated metrics

-The following metrics are exposed as well, but are deprecated and will be removed in a future release.
+The following metrics are exposed as well, but are deprecated and will be removed in KEDA v2.16.

 - `keda_scaler_metrics_latency` - Replaced by `keda_scaler_metrics_latency_seconds`.
 The latency of retrieving current metric from each scaler.
 - `keda_scaler_errors` - Replaced by `keda_scaler_detail_errors_total`.
 The number of errors that have occurred for each scaler.